Zaliant1/Itinerary-Tracking/readme.md

 User can Login with email and password
 User can logout
 User can create/delete an itinerary
-Itinerary will include a basic description, time and location (can be link) Generate unique URL for Itinerary
+Itinerary will include a basic description, time and location Generate unique URL for Itinerary

 Features: